Apply between 1 December 2017 and 17 January 2018

 - Start date: August 2018

 - Tuition fee for non-EU/EEA students: 10 000 € / year

-Master’s Degree Programme in Global and Transnational Sociology (GTS) is a high-quality, internationally linked programme especially suited for students aiming at careers in social research, policy analysis and consultation, cultural analysis, media, international organizations, and international development.
+Master’s degree program in Global and Transnational Sociology (GTS) is a high-quality, internationally linked program especially suited for students aiming at careers in social research, policy analysis and consultation, cultural analysis, media, international organizations, and international development.

-After completing the Master’s Degree Programme in Global and Transnational Sociology you will be able to:
+After completing the Master’s degree program in Global and Transnational Sociology you will be able to: